February 03, 2020 / Business

 Make sure that every text file includes your name and website address right at the top.
 Use Alt Tags to include your artist name on all photo files.
 That way, if an editor downloads a file separate from your media kit, they can easily identify who it came from.

-How to Prepare your Media Kit
+How to Prepare your Jewelry Press Kit

 If you will be at a trade show or event, you may want to have a couple of physical media kit folders on hand just in case a media contact stops in your booth.
 It is impressive to give them the option to receive a hard copy kit or a digital version if you have both available.
 For a hard copy version, a plain pocket folder with neat print outs and glossy photos is sufficient.
 Use a label to get your logo on the front cover.